-When they are not balanced we suffer.
-If tamas or rajas are in excess sattwa cannot operate freely.
-We lose awareness or experience some form of weaknesses, either a blockage or dysfunction that we will need to manage if we are to regain balance and health.
+When they are not balanced, you suffer.
+If tamas or rajas are in excess, sattwa cannot operate freely.
+You lose awareness or experience some form of weakness, either a blockage or dysfunction, that you will need to manage if you are to regain balance and health.

 Awaken the spiritual spine through meditation

-Cultivating our spiritual spine enables us to use the energy and abilities within each chakra to heal, strengthen and balance ourselves.
-We can transform ourselves into powerful, aware and compassionate beings who are in touch with the vast cosmic forces of creation and beyond.
+Cultivating your spiritual spine enables you to use the energy and abilities within each chakra to heal, strengthen and balance yourself.
+You can transform yourself into a powerful, aware, and compassionate person who is in touch with the vast cosmic forces of creation and beyond.

 Yoga asana (postures and stretching) and pranayama (breath control) create a strong and flexible spine.
 They open the channels of the spine and support the unimpeded flow of nerve impulses, prana, and mental and spiritual energies.

 Consciousness and energy travel through the channels of the spine to awaken the chakras and reveal their hidden gifts.
-The spine becomes is like an antenna that we use to tune into the gross and subtle realms that coexist and intermingle around.
+The spine becomes is like an antenna that we use to tune into the gross and subtle realms at both a microcosmic and macrocosmic level.

 Ajapa Japa combines many forms of meditation into one powerful practice that heals and transforms your mind.
 It is the most powerful of the yoga tantra guided yoga and meditation techniques for healing the mind from many forms of mental illness.